 With the WQHD 2560×1440 resolution, the 31.5″ AOC Q3279VWF offers a pixel density of ~93 PPI (Pixels Per Inch), which is identical to that of a Full HD resolution on a 24″ screen.

-So, you don’t get quite as clear details and as much screen space as you would on a 27″ 1440p monitor, but the picture is crisp, and you certainly won’t be able to individually distinguish pixels from a normal viewing distance.
+So, you don’t get quite as clear details as you would on a 27″ 1440p monitor, but the picture is crisp, and you certainly won’t be able to individually distinguish pixels from a normal viewing distance.

 There is no excessive backlight bleeding or any dead pixels, but as previously stated, calibration is necessary for the best picture quality.

 The AOC Q3279VWF input lag is impressive with only ~4ms at 75Hz, while the response time speed of 4ms causes only moderate ghosting of fast-moving objects.